 In time, the wildlife populations increased and other native species were reintroduced to the area.
 This led to the need for greater, centralised management of the reserve and its ecosystem.
 Currently, the central reserve teams consist of a Maintenance Department, a Security and Anti-poaching Department, and an Ecology Unit with staff dedicated to the monitoring and management of AGR’s wildlife, vegetation and the relationship between the two.

 The reserve now employs 26 staff members who are involved in the running of the game reserve.
-These members range from a General Manager, two ecologists with a Bachelor of Environmental Science and a Diploma in Nature Conservation respectively, a Security Manager with over a decade experience in the police force and trained and skilled field rangers who are involved in daily maintenance and security activities.
-The AGR members also form a large intellectual body that range from a respected wildlife veterinarian, a zoologist (PhD), a lawyer, an agriculturalist, an engineer and teachers that can all be called upon within the running of the reserve.
+The AGR members also form a large intellectual body that range from a respected wildlife veterinarian, a zoologist (PhD), a lawyer, an agriculturalist, an engineer, a non-profit conservation founder and teachers that can all be called upon within the running of the reserve.